aydrian/dominos-cli-workshop/README.md

 ## 🎓 Learning outcomes

-- Understand where AI fits in the software development lifecycle
+- Understand where AI fits in the software development life cycle
 - Utilize an AI coding assistant to:
   - Get an explanation of unknown code using chat
   - Fix code using chat